refractionPOINT/lce_doc/docs/dr.md

 #### report
 Reports the match as a detection.
 This means that the content of this event will be bubbled up to the Detection Output stream.
 Think of it as an alert.
-It takes a `name` parameter that will be used as a detection category and a `publish` parameter that, if set to `false` means the report won't be published to the Output stream.
+It takes a `name` parameter that will be used as a detection category and an optional `publish` parameter that, if set to `false` means the report won't be published to the Output stream.

 This last distinction about the `publish` parameter is important because the detections created by the `report` action